docker/docs/ee/ucp/admin/configure/run-only-the-images-you-trust.md

 ![UCP settings](../../images/run-only-the-images-you-trust-3.png){: .with-border}

-If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams, again which must be a part of the `docker-datacenter` organization.
+If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams.

-> Signing with teams
->
-> Teams used for signing policy enforcement must be in the `docker-datacenter`
-> organization.

 Click **Save** for UCP to start enforcing the policy.
 From now on, existing services will continue running and can be restarted if needed, but UCP will only